 There are no graphic images of violence in the film, but some viewers will find the subject matter and content disturbing.

 It is based a real life story, told with the full cooperation of Sophie Lancaster's mother and the Sophie Lancaster Foundation.

-This clip is suitable for GCSE PSHE/Citizenship and touches upon topics that appear in AQA, OCR A, EDEXCEL, EDUQAS, WJEC GCSE in England and Wales, and CCEA GCSE in Northern Ireland and SQA National 5 in Scotland.
+This short film is suitable for teaching GCSE PSHE/Citizenship and touches upon topics that appear in AQA, OCR A, EDEXCEL, EDUQAS, WJEC GCSE in England and Wales, and CCEA GCSE in Northern Ireland and SQA National 5 in Scotland.